Today I’m answering your questions on “How to Buy a Tax Lien Certificate in 3 Simple Steps,” and the topics I’ll be covering are:

-That means that CD’s don’t even keep up with inflation.
+That means that CDs don’t even keep up with inflation.
 You would actually be losing value on your money in many cases, which is hardly my definition of a good investment.
 So if tax liens regularly return over 15% interest, we can all agree, there is no comparison.
-Don’t take my word for it, check out what some of the experts of alternative investments have to say.

 When answering that question, as with many good things, there is no easy answer.
 That answer depends because it varies from state to state, and from county to county.

 First of all, we would have to determine if the state that you are interested in sells them or not.
 About half the states do.
 So you are probably are asking, “What are the best states to buy a tax lien certificate?”

 Here’s a list of states that offer tax liens of some type: Alabama, Arizona, Colorado, Florida, Illinois, Indiana, Iowa, Kentucky, Maryland, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
 The District of Columbia is also a tax lien jurisdiction.

 Just like best-of lists about everything else, it depends on whom you ask and how you define “best.”
 Even if we were to define best by the highest percentage of interest offered, that wouldn’t be the end-all.
 That’s because there are other factors involved.

 Some of the factors involved are how large is the state, how many properties are behind in taxes, and how competitive are the sales?
 For example, tax lien certificates, in Florida, are available in abundance, and there is a variety of property types, and accordingly, the market is competitive.

 That competitive nature means that while there are lots of opportunities, tax lien investing in Florida requires study and preparation.